theartkod/nuxtjs.org/content/ru/guides/features/configuration.md

 <base-alert>

-In case you want to use `sass` make sure that you have installed the `node-sass` and `sass-loader` packages.
+In case you want to use `sass` make sure that you have installed the `sass` and `sass-loader` packages.

 </base-alert>

 In `nuxt.config.js`, add the CSS resources:

 ```js{}[nuxt.config.js]
 export default {